ibm-cloud-docs/vmware-service/vmaas/tgw-adding-connections.md

    * Complete the following steps if you use {{site.data.keyword.cloud-shell_short}} to connect the tunnels to {{site.data.keyword.tg_short}}.
    1. Click the overflow menu in the row of the connection group and click **Generate CLI commands**.
 A single command for all six GRE tunnels is generated.
-   2. From the **Generate CLI commands** pane, click the **Copy to clipboard** icon to copy the single CLI command to connect all six GRE tunnels.
+   2. In the **Generate CLI commands** pane, click the **Copy to clipboard** icon to copy the single CLI command to connect all six GRE tunnels.
    3. In the {{site.data.keyword.cloud_notm}} console, click the [{{site.data.keyword.cloud-shell_notm}}](https://cloud.ibm.com/shell) icon to open the {{site.data.keyword.cloud-shell_short}} interface.
    4. Paste the CLI command in {{site.data.keyword.cloud-shell_short}} and run the command to connect all six tunnels to {{site.data.keyword.tg_short}}.